-3The motivation behind this complicated disjunctive criterion for negative polarity flavor is as follows. (a) Both indefinites with non-specific flavor and indefinites with negative polarity flavor can be used in questions and under the scope of negation, hence we can only conclude from functions 4 and 6 that an indefinite has a negative polarity flavor if we know independently that it cannot get non-specific flavor. (b) Indefinite pronouns with function 8 might have either negative polarity or free choice flavor: items with negative polarity but not free choice flavor such as English ever are acceptable in comparatives, but so are instances of any modified by almost, and modification by almost is commonly taken as evidence for the free choice interpretation of any (cf. Aloni and Roelofsen 2014, Heim 2006).
-If an item can take function 8 in combination with functions 4 and/or 6 which code for the negative polarity environments (any cannot be modified by almost in those environments which evidences that free choice flavor is not available in those environments), we may conclude that the indefinite pronoun can have the negative polarity flavor.
-Similarly, if an indefinite pronoun takes function 8 but not function 9, we may conclude that it cannot convey the free choice flavor and thus must be conveying the negative polarity flavor. (c) As all negative indefinites are indexed with function 7 by Haspelmath, we only rely on function 7 as revealing negative polarity flavor if the indefinite in question cannot be interpreted as negated existential (and if it cannot get non-specific flavor more generally, for the same reasons as above). (d) Finally, in the antecedent of conditionals we may find indefinites with negative polarity, non-specific, and free choice flavor; we can thus conclude from function 5 that an indefinite has a negative polarity flavor if we know independently that it cannot get non-specific or free choice flavor.
+Indefinite pronoun Flavors someone anyone no one specific known, specific unknown, non-specific negative polarity, free choice negative indefinite choice interpretation of any (cf. Aloni and Roelofsen 2014, Heim 2006).
+If an item can take function 8 in combination with functions 4 and/or 6, with the latter two environments precluding the free choice interpretation of indefinites (any cannot be modified by almost in those environments which evidences that free choice flavor is not available in those environments), we may conclude that the indefinite pronoun can have the negative polarity flavor.
+Similarly, if an indefinite pronoun takes function 8 but not function 9, we may conclude that it cannot convey the free choice flavor and thus must be conveying the negative polarity flavor. (c) As all negative indefinites are indexed with function 7 by Haspelmath, we only rely on function 7 as revealing the negative polarity flavor if the indefinite in question cannot be interpreted as negated existential, and if it cannot get non-specific flavor more generally, for the same reasons as above. (d) Finally, in the antecedents of conditionals (function 5), we may find indefinites with negative polarity, non-specific, and free choice flavor; we can thus conclude from function 5 that an indefinite has a negative polarity flavor if we know independently that it cannot get non-specific or free choice flavor.